dayofmythology/ase-prefun-test/README.md

 1. The `evaluate` method must accept a single argument of type `number`.

+    If any other type than `number` is passed as argument, the method should throw an error with message `"Invalid argument"`.

 1. The `evaluate` method must behave as follows:

     - In case number is divisible by 3, the string `"Fizz"` should be returned.